Two first-of-their-kind studies find broad, bipartisan support for high school trades education despite perceived stigma

 - At least 7 in 10 voters, parents and students want employers to do more to support skilled trades education,

 - 8 in 10 voters support more funding for high school skilled trades education, and

 - 80 percent of voters described the trades as “important”.

 The second study, conducted by JFF, an independent workforce development nonprofit organization, analyzed federal and state data on skilled trades programs, students, student outcomes, and teachers, and interviewed state career and technical education leaders in each of the 50 states and the District of Columbia.

 The interviewees nearly universally agreed that a lingering stigma against the trades discourages student participation, contrasting the results of the opinion poll.
 The seemingly paradoxical result demonstrates that educators haven’t yet seen positive public opinions for the trades translate into more resources and respect for programs, said Danny Corwin, executive director of Harbor Freight Tools for Schools.

 “Today’s skilled trades education is about offering all students more paths to a secure, fulfilling future doing essential work, and it’s clear that Americans want and need this training,” Corwin said.
 “Providing pathways for young people to solid jobs is going to be even more important as communities across the country suffer the economic fallout from COVID-19, and begin to rebuild our economy and infrastructure.”

 In addition to the perceived stigma, the largest challenge facing skilled trades education, study authors note, is an absence of data so significant that they deem it a “data desert with a few oases.”
-Thirty-seven states representing 81 percent of all high school students responded to requests for data, but only five states were able to provide data in every category requested.
+Thirty-eight states representing 81 percent of all high school students responded to requests for data, but only five states were able to provide data in every category requested.

 “We’re making policy in the dark,” said John White, a former Louisiana state superintendent who was interviewed for the study.